-The electronics industry's expectations for the sale during the shutdown year 2017 were collectively enormous.
+The electronics industry's expectations for the sale

+Sales of DAB radios.
+Source: The Electronics Trade Association during the shutdown year 2017 were collectively enormous.
 So, despite a record sale of 2 million radios, many retailers were left with large inventory once the process was finalized.
 The Electronics Trade Association's figures for 2018 depict that sales are back to normal.
-The annual sales of radios (analogue and digital in total)
+The annual sales of radios (analogue and digital in total) before the beginning of the technology shift have historically been around 700,000 - 800,000 units.